boezzz/HireRL/README.md

 Action encoding: `Discrete(1 + 3*N)` where N = number of workers

+**Action Masking**: Invalid actions are automatically masked:
+- FIRE: Only valid if worker is employed by this company
+- OFFER: Only valid if worker is unemployed AND company has capacity
+- INTERVIEW: Only valid if worker is unemployed
+- NO_OP: Always valid

 ### Observation Space

-Each company observes:
+Each company observes a dictionary containing:

+**Observation** (`Box`):
-**Public Information**:
+- **Public Information**:
   - σ̂_j,t: Public ability signals for all workers
   - exp_j,t: Experience levels
   - τ_j,t: Tenure (time employed)
   - Employment status and current wages

-**Private Information**:
+- **Private Information**:
   - Belief about each worker's ability (mean and variance)
   - Own workforce and profit

+**Action Mask** (`MultiBinary`):
+- Binary mask indicating valid actions (1) vs invalid actions (0)
+- Enables PPO agents to avoid invalid actions during training

 ### Reward Structure